parnaljoshi/GTagHD/README.md

-# mmejWebTool
+# GTagHD

-#A repository for the MMEJ Web Tool
+#A repository for the GTagHD Web Tool

 #You can run this shiny web app in RStudio (or R) by opening up an R or RStudio session, and running the following code: